Peru is a stunning country rich in both cultural history and natural wonders.

 Recommended by Juliana from The Discoveries Of

-If you are travelling to the south of Peru, I’d highly recommend stopping in Paracas to take a tour to the Ballestas Islands.
+If you are traveling to the south of Peru, I’d highly recommend stopping in Paracas to take a tour of the Ballestas Islands.

 It’s no wonder they’re nicknamed “The Poor Man’s Galapagos” – a name that doesn’t really do them justice, to be honest.